 In Eq.
-12, the velocity is separated into terms (I) and (II).
+(12), the velocity is separated into terms (I) and (II).
 The vertical profiles of these terms for the neutral case are plotted in Fig. 4 for several downstream positions.
-The term (I), which is the convolution of the velocity in the MFOR with the distribution of wake centre position, actually fits very well with the velocity in the FFOR.
+Term (I), which is the convolution of the velocity in the MFOR with the distribution of wake centre position, actually fits very well with the velocity in the FFOR.
 Small differences only appear in the near wake.
-Term (II) is plotted on a secondary axis (displayed at the top of the figure) to show that it has a negligible value: less than 0.3 m/s in absolute value, i.e. less than 4 %.
-In the stable case it is even more negligible but in the unstable case (both are not shown here for conciseness), it takes slightly larger values of about 0.5 m s-1 i.e. 10 % at the wake centreline in the near wake.
+Term (II) is plotted on a secondary axis (displayed at the top of the figure) to show that it has a negligible value: less than $0.3 \,\mathrm{m \, s^{-1}}$ in absolute value, i.e. less than 4 %.
+In the stable case it is even more negligible but in the unstable case (both are not shown here for conciseness), it takes slightly larger values of about $0.5 \,\mathrm{m \, s^{-1}}$ i.e. 10% at the wake centreline in the near wake.
 As it can be seen at the bottom of the profiles, the main role of this term in the far wake is to reproduce the shear near the ground that is missing in the MFOR, and thus not present in term (I).

-From this first observation, it seems acceptable to neglect the term (II).
+From this first observation, it seems acceptable to neglect term (II).
 The effect of this assumption can also be measured with a global variable.
-It has been chosen to investigate the error induced by neglecting the term (II) on the available power, since predicting the power output of a farm is a direct application of analytical models.
-The available power is here defined as:
+It has been chosen to investigate the error induced by neglecting term (II) on the available power, since predicting the power output of a farm is a direct application of analytical models.
+The available power is here defined as where S is the surface of a virtual wind turbine located at position x behind the wake-emitting turbine, with hub height at the same position: y = 0 and z = 0 coordinates.
+This quantity is computed for (I) and (I) + (II) at each available position downstream of the wind turbine and compared to the same quantity directly computed on the Meso-NH field in the FFOR $P{a,FF}$.

 Figure 4.
 Contribution of terms (I) and (II) from Eq.
-12 to the velocity in the wake of the neutral case, compared to the velocity in the FFOR.
+(12) to the velocity in the wake of the neutral case, compared to the velocity in the FFOR.
 Term (II) is plotted on a different scale (top axis).